 There is a technology available for breast screening that is non-invasive, pain free and radiation-free.
 It’s called thermography or thermal imaging.

-While breast cancer screening of any kind is not a substitute for self-awareness (which is why we love self-breast massage as an intelligent breast health practice), every woman should consider debunking the myths about mammography, breast cancer and self breast exam.
-Look into the loving practices of self-breast massage, whole foods, lifestyle balancing, learning more about endocrine disruptors, and for breast screening, thermography for true early-detection.
+While breast cancer screening of any kind is not a substitute for self-awareness (which is why we love self-breast massage as a lovely way to get acquainted with “The Girls”), every woman should consider debunking the myths about mammography, breast cancer and self breast exam.
+Look into the loving practices of self-breast massage, nourishing herbal infusions and foods, steering clear from endocrine disruptors, and for breast screening, thermography for true early-detection.
 To boot, thermography can detect the most aggressive form of breast cancer–inflammatory breast cancer–whereas mammography cannot.

 31 Myths and Truths: Breast Cancer Deadline 2020